Frequently Asked Questions

 Below are some frequently asked questions about the Duke Immerse program.
-If you don’t see what you are looking for, you can contact the Duke Immerse team at email@example.com.
+If you don’t see what you are looking for or still have outstanding questions, you can contact the Duke Immerse team at email@example.com.

 Yes.
 Duke Immerse courses are Duke courses, typically with multiple departmental cross listings, and include a variety of Areas of Knowledge and Modes of Inquiry codes.
 Some Immerse programs provide the majority of credits needed for a certificate or minor.

 Yes.
 Visiting students (e.g., UNC Robertson Scholars, Duke-Kunshan University students) may participate so long as they are fully enrolled undergraduate students at Duke for that semester.
 Visiting students must apply alongside all other interested students.

 No. Duke Immerse is for full-time undergraduate students only.

 No. Duke Immerse students spend most or all of their semester on Duke’s campus, though all Immerse programs have multiple short, field-based components (e.g., community-engaged experiences in Durham and around the Triangle; three-day trip to eastern North Carolina or Georgia; 10-day travel to multiple South African cities; four-week research trip to Amman, Jordan).

 Nearly all Immerse students who apply are accepted.
 Most programs accept students on a rolling, first-come, first served basis.

 Yes.
 Currently, each Duke Immerse has a program fee of $1,500, which partially offsets the overall program cost.
 Once a student is enrolled in Immerse, the program-related flights, lodging, and meals while traveling are covered by Duke Immerse.
 For students who receive need-based financial support, this fee is covered by the Karsh Office of Undergraduate Financial Support.